-It’s not wrong to want to have your food truck to be liked; we all want more Facebook likes, the same way we all want more visitors to our site, more customers at your service windows and more subscribers to your email list.
+It’s not wrong to want to have your food truck to be liked.
+We all want more Facebook likes.
+It’s the same way we all want more visitors to our site.
+Or more customers at your service windows and more subscribers to your email list.
 But getting hung up on a single number is never good for measuring all the different kinds of work you put into your food truck business, social media included.

 The Bottom Line